VitalyGryaznov/api_exercise/README.md

   - Investigate connections between endpoints.
 Create complicated tests, based on this connections

  What I actually tested in required time frame:
-  - Create a set of tests, that make one GET request for each endpoint, validate response code and json schema
+  - Created a set of tests, that make one GET request for each endpoint, validate response code and json schema
   - Created set of simple positive test from 'posts' endpoint  (see src/test/groovy/PostsTest.groovy).
 But didn't add some simple positive tests for static data

 # Framework design
 Tools: